 - Press releases related to the campaign.

-- Digital copies of logos, brochures, flyers, etc.
+- Digital copies of your logos, brochures, flyers, etc.

 - Photographs of the candidate and campaign.
 Consider offering several versions for download.
 Low-res files can be used for web, but print requires better-quality images for decent results.